Updated: Mar 23

-Martial arts is a modern combat sport that focuses not only on physical fitness, but also emphasizes disciple, respect and moral uprightness.
+Martial arts is a modern combat sport that focuses not only on physical fitness, but also emphasizes discipline, respect and moral uprightness.
 With such emphasis on morality in conjunction to physical fitness, would a school based martial arts program help decrease behavior issues in school and improve academic performance?

 Martial arts has been present in East Asia for thousands of years, constantly evolving and developing throughout the centuries and ultimately would become widely popular around the world by the later half of the 20th century.
 Originally intended for military purposes as the term “martial” suggests, martial arts has always had a set code of honor and respect to ensure discipline and proper conduct.
 In the modern era, martial arts has moved away from its military purposes and evolved into various sports such as Taekwondo, Karate and Kung Fu with sets of rules to ensure safety for practitioners and competitors.